rocketshipapps/adblockfast/README.markdown

 ### For Opera

 1. Fork this repository.
-2. Switch to your working directory of choice.
+2. Navigate to your working directory of choice.
 3. Clone the repo:

         git clone https://github.com/rocketshipapps/adblockfast.git

-4. Open or switch to the Opera browser.
+4. Go to the Opera browser.
 5. Go to **View** > **Show Extensions**.
 6. Press the **Developer Mode** then **Load Unpacked Extension…** buttons.
 7. Under your working directory, select the `opera` directory.